 Analisa Packham is an Assistant Professor of Economics at Miami University.
 Her research is policy-motivated and addresses how policies aimed at low-income individuals can affect health, crime, and education.
 Packham earned her Ph.D. in Economics from Texas A&M University in 2016.

-For the IRP Scholar-in-Residence Program she chose to visit Poverty Solutions, University of Michigan.
+For the 2018–2019 IRP Scholar-in-Residence Program she chose to visit the Center for Poverty Research, University of California, Davis.

 Victoria Perez is an Assistant Professor in the School of Public and Environmental Affairs at Indiana University.
 Her research focuses on the implications of Medicaid design on household decision-making and racial disparities, as well as fraud-enforcement strategies.
 Perez earned her Ph.D. in Managerial Science and Applied Economics from the Wharton School, University of Pennsylvania, in 2015.